asc-community/MxEngine/README.md

 MxEngine is an educational modern-C++ general-purpose 3D game engine.
 Right now MxEngine is developed only by me, [#Momo](https://github.com/MomoDeve), but any contributions are welcome and will be reviewed.
 Fow now MxEngine supports OpenGL as graphic API and targeting x64 only.
-My plans include other graphic API support, but do not expect it in the near future, as there are still a lot of other stuff to do.
+I develop the project in my free time, so updated may be not so frequent!

+***Note:** MxEngine is currently being ported to new Vulkan rendering backend.
+Development progress of the rendering library can be found here: [VulkanAbstractionLayer](https://github.com/asc-community/VulkanAbstractionLayer)*

 <p align="center">
 <img src="preview_images/readme_main.png">